BDC Hamburger Icon

 Open row

-Imagine you’re in an archery contest while blindfolded.
+Imagine you’re blindfolded in an archery contest.
 How likely are you to hit your target — or any target?
 Obviously, you’d be unlikely to succeed, and any accuracy would be pure luck.
 Like archery, marketing requires a clear view and a firm understanding of your target.
-In other words, you need to know who will likely buy your products and services.
+In other words, you must know who will likely buy your products and services.

-We’ll explain why pinpointing your brand’s target audience is crucial to your marketing plan and help you identify likely buyers so you can limit your marketing outreach, connect with your target audience and increase sales.
+We’ll explain why pinpointing your brand’s target audience is crucial to your marketing plan and show you how to identify likely buyers so you can connect with them and increase sales.

-What is a target market, and why is it important?
+What is a target audience, and why is it important?

-Every product or service appeals to a specific buyer type.
-For example, expecting parents and caregivers would be interested in buying infant car seats, and wealthy, fashion-focused people would be more willing and able to buy designer clothing.
+Every product or service appeals to a specific buyer type — this would be their target market.
+For example, expecting parents and caregivers might be interested in buying infant car seats, and wealthy, fashion-focused people might be more willing and able to buy designer clothing.

-• A need for the product (it must solve a problem for them, regardless of whether they’re aware of it)
+• A need for the product or service (it must solve a problem for them, regardless of whether they’re aware of it)

 • A desire for the product once they’re aware of it